-As an alternative, you will see a big white area that starts with “Add title” and “Write your story”.
+In a new Gutenberg editor, you would see a big white area with sections like “Add title” and “Write your story”.
 Within this big area, you can easily create content using block structure.
 Gutenberg editor gives an opportunity to create your content in the form of blocks rather than a single text input box.

 You must be wondering about how block works in Gutenberg, let me explain you briefly, a block can be anything.
 It could be

 - CTA button

 Also to add more functionality, a third-party developer can easily write their own code to make it attractive.

 This is the time to explore the various area of the Gutenberg Editor.
 So let’s dive into the new editors and check what we can do.

 - You can use click this button to add a new block

 - Undo & Redo is just similar to Microsoft word and can easily help you to move backward and forward to edit the content.

 - The setting area almost contains the same features as of the classic editor.
 Here you can conveniently add tags/categories, featured image, publishing date, etc.

 - If you want to select the specific block you can click to block section.
 The setting area includes settings which are specific and described for that block only.
 Here you can easily set that particular section with colors, styles, etc.